Cumberland River water or watershed scenery in Kentucky

 Best flows

 Use RiverReports, USGS 03414100 at Burkesville, and current Wolf Creek water-management or generation context together.
-A downstream gauge alone can lag the safety decision; release timing and exit plans matter before anyone steps in.
+A downstream gauge alone can lag the safety decision.
+Release timing and exit plans matter before anyone steps in.

-When to skip
+When to leave

 Local plan